z3r0X0r/FuzzForge/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have improvements or bug fixes.
 License 📜

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact 📧

 For questions or support, please contact maxuzumaki888@gmail.com.